Written by

 Emerald Cruises adds Emerald Astra to its European river fleet in May 2026, with sister Emerald Lumi following in 2027 on the Seine.
 The line has additionally undertaken a fleet-wide refurbishment program covering 18 vessels (river and ocean) designed to elevate the brand standard.

 Not a 2026 newbuild but worth noting: AmaWaterways' AmaMagdalena, the groundbreaking vessel on Colombia's Magdalena River, completed its inaugural season in 2025 and operates its second season in 2026 with the programme refined from first-year operational experience.
-For travelers who want to experience Colombia's Magdalena River — the colonial heritage of Mompox (a UNESCO World Heritage city), the Caribbean lowland ecology, the Colombian food culture accessible from the river — 2026 and 2027 are the optimal booking years, with the inaugural calibration complete and the specific excursion programme settled into its best form.
+For travelers who want to experience Colombia's Magdalena River, with the colonial heritage of Mompox (a UNESCO World Heritage city), the Caribbean lowland ecology, and the Colombian food culture accessible from the river, 2026 and 2027 are the optimal booking years, with the inaugural calibration complete and the specific excursion programme settled into its best form.

 Four Seasons I